pellis2130/Princess-Electronic-Website-Project/README.md

 ## Project Overview

-This project is a web-based application developed using PHP and MySQL.
-It allows users to view products, add them to a shopping cart, and manage item quantities.
-The application demonstrates database connectivity and dynamic content generation.
+This project is a PHP and MySQL web application for an electronic store.
+The application allows users to view products, add products to a cart, update cart quantities, remove products, and complete checkout by clearing the cart.
+The project was developed using the MVC architecture, which separates the model, view, and controller files to keep the code organized.

+Throughout the project, I created the database, connected the application to MySQL, added product and cart functionality, reorganized the project into MVC format, improved the layout, and completed final testing.
+The final version of the application runs locally using XAMPP and demonstrates database support, CRUD-style cart operations, and organized PHP application structure.

 ---